 If pBuf is NULL_PTR, then all that the function does is return (in *pulBufLen) a number of bytes which would suffice to hold the cryptographic output produced from the input to the function.
 This number may somewhat exceed the precise number of bytes needed, but should not exceed it by a large amount.
 CKR_OK is returned by the function.

 If pBuf is not NULL_PTR, then *pulBufLen MUST contain the size in bytes of the buffer pointed to by pBuf.
-If that buffer is large enough to hold the cryptographic output produced from the input to the function, then that cryptographic output is placed there, and CKR_OK is returned by the function.
-If the buffer is not large enough, then CKR_BUFFER_TOO_SMALL is returned.
-In either case, *pulBufLen is set to hold the exact number of bytes needed to hold the cryptographic output produced from the input to the function.
+If that buffer is large enough to hold the cryptographic output produced from the input to the function, then that cryptographic output is placed there, and CKR_OK is returned by the function and *pulBufLen is set to the exact number of bytes returned.
+If the buffer is not large enough, then CKR_BUFFER_TOO_SMALL is returned and *pulBufLen is set to at least the number of bytes needed to hold the cryptographic output produced from the input to the function.

+NOTE: This is a change from previous specs.
+The problem is that in some decrypt cases, the token doesn’t know how big a buffer is needed until the decrypt completes.
+The act of doing decrypt can alter the internal encryption state.
+Many tokens already implement this relaxed behavior, tokens which implement the more precise behavior are still compliant.
+The one corner case is applications using a token that knows exactly how big the decryption is (through some out of band means), could get CKR_BUFFER_TOO_SMALL returned when it supplied a buffer exactly big enough to hold the decrypted value when it may previously have succeeded.

 All functions which use the above convention will explicitly say so.